 Tell us in the comments box!

-Blackshaw, Judith K., 1991, “An overview of types of aggressive behavior in dogs and methods of treatment.”
-Applied Animal Behaviour Science.
+- Blackshaw, Judith K., 1991, “An overview of types of aggressive behavior in dogs and methods of treatment.”
+Applied Animal Behavior Science.

-Pérez-Guisado, Joaquín, et al., 2006, “Heritability of Dominant–aggressive Behaviour in English Cocker Spaniels”, Applied Animal Behaviour Science.
+- Pérez-Guisado, Joaquín, et al., 2006, “Heritability of Dominant–aggressive Behavior in English Cocker Spaniels”, Applied Animal Behavior Science.

 - Schalamon, Johannes et al., 2006, “Analysis of Dog Bites in Children Who Are Younger Than 17 Years”.

 - Strain, George, et al., 2006, “Hereditary Deafness in Dogs and Cats”, Congreso Internacional de Medicina.

 - Stritzel, S., et al., 2009, “A Role of the Microphthalmia-Associated Transcription Factor in Congenital Sensorineural Deafness and Eye Pigmentation in Dalmatian Dogs”, Journal of Animal Breeding and Genetics.